erikakorb/masterthesis/README.md

   - `generate` folder contains the script to generate the initial conditions for the simulations, taken from the [IC4popsynth repository](https://github.com/GiacobboNicola/IC4popsyn) of Nicola Giacobbo
   - `SNhistogram.ipynb` allows plotting the **remnant mass distributions with different CCSN models**, eventually correlating them with properties like the initial mass, CO core masse or pre-SN mass. **It requires to have sets of single stellar evolution tracks** that were manually simulated and stored in paths like `./singlestar/Z015_com/sevn_output/output_0.csv`
   - `parsec.ipynb` allows to select a **single star in the PARSEC tables** and plot it.
 Each line in those tables correspond to a single star evolved with PARSEC and their properties are the datapoints used by SEVN2 to interpolate intermediate stellar tracks.
+  - `HRdiagram.ipynb` creates a HR diagram from selected stelar evolution tracks.
+Currently the tracks are stored in `./HRdiagram/`
   - `convert.py` allows simple **conversions for binary properties and units of measure**, e.g. to rapidly obtain semimajor in solar radii given the masses in solar masses and the orbital period in hours.
   - `maxwell.py` uses the `scipy` library to **obtain the standard deviation of a Maxwellian given its median value**